Vintage Card Consultants

 Bob Campbell was the second New Zealander to gain the Master of Wine qualification.
 After working in the wine industry for 13 years as an accountant, export manager and marketer Bob became a freelance writer and educator in 1986.

-He is wine editor of four New Zealand magazines and contributes to wine publications in seven countries.
-More than 22,000 people have attended Bob’s wine diploma courses in New Zealand, Asia and Europe.
+He is wine editor of two New Zealand magazines and has contributed to wine publications in seven countries.
+More than 22,000 people have attended Bob’s wine certificate courses in New Zealand, Asia and Europe.
 He has been a senior judge in wine competitions in eleven countries.

-Bob is a director of the world’s largest wine website, Wine Searcher.
-His own website www.bobswinereviews.com contains over 15,000 wine reviews with ratings as well as a wine blog.
-A second website www.bobcampbell.co.nz promotes his wine courses and the sale of wine photographs.
+Bob is a partner in the website www.therealreview.com which contains over 23,000 wine reviews with ratings as well as a wine blog.

 PETER BELL - consultant for the wines from New York